cu-mkp/m-k-manuscript-data/_texts/p-064v_tl.md

 ## Apprenticeship of the <span class="pro">painter</span>

-First, one gives him an <span class="m">egg</span> to do in which one has him make half a face, then a whole one with the ears, next the neck, then the parts of the body separately, next joined, then one figure, then two & three, finally a history, teaching him how to hold the <span class="m">charcoal</span> by the end, & also the pinceau.
+First, one gives him an <span class="m">egg</span> to do in which one has him make half a face, then a whole one with the ears, next the neck, then the parts of the body separately, next joined, then one figure, then two & three, finally a history, teaching him how to hold the <span class="m">charcoal</span> by the end, & also the <span class="tl">pinceau</span>.
 Once he knows how to draw, one teaches him how to layer colors.